Liveaboard Swimming Holiday – Ancient Lycia

 - Enjoying the local traditional meals on the boat

-- Visiting and walking the historical sites and ruins of Olympos and Phaselis
+- Visiting and walking the historical sites and ruins of Ancient Olympos

 Included in the price

 Fully guided tour with comprehensive safety escort (2 dinghy escort boats, kayak, 2 swimming guides, 1 local boat pilot), swim coaching, technique & stroke video analysis, 7 nights boat accommodation (en-suite bathrooms), towels and bedding, 3 freshly cooked meals a day plus tea and biscuits in the afternoon, water during meals.
-Each guest receives a silicone swimming cap, shared white vaseline, and Strel Turkish towel.
+Each guest receives a silicone swimming cap, shared white vaseline.
 Should you need the right size fins, a wetsuit, or a rash vest, please bring them with you.
 We have some spare safety tow floats if required.

 SUP board and Kayaks